stevehjohn/Chess/README.md

 ### The Rest

 - Stalemate detection
-- Fix crash on (or near) checkmate
+- Fix crash on (or near) checkmate - still an issue?
 - Threefold repetition
 - Ranking move quality
 - Pruning